ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## Google Cloud

-The goal is to run a Paired End, strand specific experiment on Google Cloud Platform.
+The goal is to run a paired-end, strand-specific experiment on Google Cloud Platform.
 Make sure you have completed the steps for installation and Google Cloud setup described in the [installation instructions](installation.md#google-cloud).
 The following assumes your Google Cloud project is `[YOUR_PROJECT]`, you have created a bucket into `gs://[YOUR_BUCKET_NAME]`, and also directories `inputs`, `output` and `reference` in the bucket.

 1. Get the code and move to the repo directory: